nyorain/nytl/README.md

 nytl is a header-only utility library for c++11 (Will probably soon use c++14 features).
 It includes math classes and provides useful operations and sometimes even complex algorithms like e.g. [nytl::Vec], [nytl::Mat] or [nytl::Rect].
 Then there is a smaller part about functions and function-conversions with classes like [nytl::CompatibleFunction], [nytl::Callback] or [nytl::function_traits].
-Additionally nytl provides some generic utility stuff, like [nytl::Referenced] \(Base class for thread-safe reference counter classes), [nytl::Cloneable]/[nytl::AbstractCloneable] and [nytl::DeriveCloneable] which make it really easy to implement cloneable classes or [nytl::Observer]/[nytl::Observable] and [nytl::ObservingPtr] for observing the lifetime of an object and making use of it in a smart pointer.
+Additionally nytl provides some generic utility stuff, like [nytl::Referenced] and [nytl::IntrusivePtr] \(Base class for thread-safe reference counter classes and a intrusive smart pointer using this built-in reference count), [nytl::Cloneable]/[nytl::AbstractCloneable] and [nytl::DeriveCloneable] which make it really easy to implement cloneable classes or [nytl::Observer]/[nytl::Observable] and [nytl::ObservingPtr] for observing the lifetime of an object and making use of it in a smart pointer.
 The name nytl does stand for ny-utility as well as ny-template-library, since it was originally created for the _ny_ gui library. nytl is really lightweight, yet it offers some pretty useful features for most modern c++ projects.
 __The first alpha release of nytl, version 0.1 will be released soon__.